The State of the U.S. Primary Care Workforce

 Physicians APPs Workforce

-For the purposes of this report, the primary care workforce includes physicians, nurse practitioners (NPs), and physician assistants (PAs) practicing in family medicine, internal medicine, general pediatrics, or geriatrics.
+For this report, the primary care workforce includes physicians, nurse practitioners (NPs), and physician assistants (PAs) practicing in family medicine, internal medicine, general pediatrics, or geriatrics.
 Although hospitalists often train in these specialties, they are not included in the data here, as their work is focused on inpatient care and does not meet the standard definition of primary care.

 Outside of physician roles, nurse practitioners and physician assistants are playing an increasingly central part in delivering primary care.

-• An estimated 270,660 NPs were practicing in primary care in 2022, and by 2023,
+• In 2024, an estimated 374,970 NPs were practicing in primary care

-• The number of PAs in similar roles reached 28,282.
+• In 2024, the number of PAs in similar roles reached 29,433

 While their presence has helped expand access in many communities, especially in non-metropolitan areas, they’re also stepping into a landscape shaped by uneven growth, shifting demographics, and rising demand.